benefacto/build-synchronizer/readme.md

-# Tamarac Build Synchronizer - VSTS/TFS build extension
+# Tamarac Build Synchronizer - Azure DevOps build extension

-This build extension is used to create or update VSTS build definitions for TFVC in TFS from a provided tokenized JSON file or directory of tokenized files.
+This build extension is used to create or update Team Foundation Version Control build definitions in Azure DevOps Services from a provided JSON file(s).

-## Getting started
+## Running locally

 You will need to run npm install in the `src` folder to get started: